DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/01-09 Meeting Script.md

 - Play the game in front of the rest of the group
 - Re-affirm what the problems with the game are (especially for the people who didn't read the announcement)
-- Go over the playtesting notes from yesterday
+- Go over the playtesting notes from yesterday.
+	- We can go over the fixes for the problems and take suggestions from the other designers.
 - Articulate:
 	- Designers: the overall design for the next level, as well as how their levels are gonna connect.
 	- Artists: what the game needs to look like and the work that everyone is responsible for / how their work is gonna contribute to the look of the game